ZCHAnalytics/AWS_Python_data-centralisation/README.md

 - Converting datatypes and setting VARCHAR length to an integer representing the maximum length of the values in specific columns.
 - Creating, renaming, and merging columns.
 - Handling 'NULL' values for a specific store categories and adding a new human-readable column for product weight classification for Delivery Team.
-- Updating dimensional table columns primary and foreign keys.
+- Updating tables' primary and foreign keys.

 <a name="sql"></a>
 ## SQL Data Queries for Business Analysis